Last Updated on

 OneDay Hostel **Best for DIGITAL NOMADS**

-Combined accommodation and co-working space is what makes OneDay the best hostel in Bangkok for digital nomads.
+Combined accommodation and co-working space is what makes OneDay one of the best hostels in Bangkok for solo travellers who are also digital nomads.
 The common area has plenty of social spaces for hanging out, although it’s probably the least sociable out of the hostels on this list as tends to attract an audience of nomads with work to do.

 For an affordable night’s stay, the hostel facilities are impressive.
 The beds are comfy and offer plenty of privacy with curtains on each bed and private changing rooms.